Flipping on a light switch is simple enough.

-These mundane, daily chores seem extremely simple – but delivering electricity to the products that makes the light come on, the beverage cold and coffee hot is anything but simple.
+These mundane, daily chores seem extremely simple – but delivering electricity to the products that make the light come on, the beverage cold, and coffee hot is anything but simple.

 The step-up substation typically increases the voltage to 345,000 volts for electricity to begin its journey on the high-voltage transmission system.
 These transmission lines can be identified by their large steel structures.
 Using our “road trip” analogy — these lines can be thought of as the “Interstates” for electricity travel.

 STEPPING DOWN VOLTAGE TO LOCAL SUBSTATIONS